hnykda/tutos/docs/_build/html/_sources/my_wr/RPi.txt

 In this part you'll need to get address of your router. `How to obtain it <http://compnetworking.about.com/od/workingwithipaddresses/f/getrouteripaddr.htm>`__?

-And what is static address?
-Whatever you want.
-Almost.
+And how to choose static address?
 As you know your router is assigning IP address automatically (it is called DHCP).
 But not randomly in full range.
 It has some range of IP addresses which it can assign.
 Standard is this: router has standard IP adress